ahyaeki/go-crud/README.md

         "password": "123"
     }
     ```
 - After entering the method POST, session_token will be generated.
-Put the session_token inside Authorization's value in order to access the /items, otherwise it will return Forbidden/Unauthorized.
+Inside the header by Authorization as its key name, put the session_token in its key value in order to access the /items, otherwise it will return Forbidden/Unauthorized.

 ### Logging out
 - **URL**: `/logout`